-(1808 ? - 1814), Grande Terre Island
+1808 ? - 1814), Grande Terre Island

 Jean Lafitte's base of operations before the War of 1812.
 The U.S. Army evicted the pirates in 1814 in order to establish their own military post, a seven-gun battery with barracks, which was never built.
 The ruins of Lafitte's post supposedly still remained until 1856, as shown on period coast surveys, located on the bayside just north of Fort Livingston.
 Presumed site is now under water.

 (1841 - 1893), Grand Terre Island FORT WIKI

 Located near Grand Isle, directly across the inlet from Grand Isle State Park.
 Named in early plans as Fort on Grande Terre Island until 1833.
 Actual construction did not start until 1841 however.
+It was built in general plan similar to Fort Barrancas in Pensacola, Florida.
 A lighthouse was built nearby in 1856.
-The fort was briefly occupied by Confederates in 1862 - 1863, but never saw combat.
+The fort was briefly occupied by Confederates from January 1861 to April 1862, but never saw combat.
 Union troops occupied the post after October 1863.
-Placed in caretaker status in 1866.
+Placed in caretaker status in December 1866.
 The guns were removed in 1872.
-The reservation was abandoned after a hurricane destroyed most of the structure in 1893 and again in 1915, and was formally transferred to the state in 1923.
-Some ruins remain.
-It was built in general plan similar to Fort Barrancas in Pensacola, Florida.
+The fort was officially abandoned after hurricanes destroyed most of the structure in 1893 and again in 1915, and was formally transferred to the state in 1923.
+A light tower was erected on the north wall in 1897.
+Ruins remain, about two-thirds of the former post not yet lost to coastal erosion.
 Public access by boat only.
 State marker located in Grand Isle at the Grand Isle Community Center at 3811 State Highway 1.
 NCPTT-NPS Field Report - March 2010

 NEED MORE INFO: a small Spanish garrison was at Comichi (1803 - 1806), somewhere east of the Sabine River (location ?).Mississippi Delta - page 2 | Florida Parishes - page 3